defenseunicorns/terraform-aws-tfstate-backend/README.md

 Ensure Terraform is available on the local system and that the AWS CLI has the appropriate credentials put in place.

+### Testing

+- `make test` will execute the tests the same way they run in CI
+- `make run-pre-commit-hooks` will run linting and formatting checks and will fix most errors automatically.

+If opening a PR, opening it in `draft` status will prevent the CI tests from running automatically.
+This will prevent executing tests that generate real AWS resources on every push until the PR is ready to review.

 ### Examples

 To view examples for how you can leverage this tfstate-backend Module, please see the [examples](./examples) directory.